2.4.2.1. DAQ Move

 • move_rel_m: the actuator will try to reach a relative position (-increment)

-• where: will update the current position display
+• where: will update the current actuator’s value display

 • stop: stop the current motion (if possible)

-The hardware and module settings can be displayed in order to initialize correctly the actuator and add other options by pressing the settings button.
-The user interface will then look like Fig. 2.10.
+The hardware and module settings can be displayed by pressing the settings button.
+The user interface will then look like Fig. 2.9.

 daq_move_gui_settings